paridahimanshu0610/CALM-TrustworthyNLP/README.md

 # Debiasing Credit Risk and Assessment Language Model (DeCALM)

-This project is inspired from **[CALM](http://arxiv.org/abs/2310.00566)** and aims to address the bias issue in credit risk assessment using fine-tuning and RAG.
+This project is inspired from **[CALM](http://arxiv.org/abs/2310.00566)** and aims to address the bias issue in credit risk assessment using fine-tuning and prompt method.

 Following are the important components of this project:
 * [Credit and Risk Assessment Instruction Dataset](./data)